Knox is on the road at Colleges that Change Lives fairs this month and next in a dozen states. If someone you...

 Galesburg, IL 61401-4999

-Coursework starts at the molecular level of biology and extends to the farthest reaches of the field, including interdisciplinary work in specialized topics.
-We make use of excellent resources, including research centers for microscopy, cell and tissue culture, and cell and molecular biology, plus an aquarium, an aviary, and our Green Oaks biological field station.
+Coursework covers the breadth of biology from the molecular level to the furthest reaches of the field, including interdisciplinary work in specialized topics.
+For students who are considering a professional career or graduate school in the sciences, Knox also offers a bachelor of science degree, providing a more comprehensive undergraduate experience in biology and the natural sciences.
+We also make use of excellent resources, including research centers for microscopy, cell and tissue culture, and cell and molecular biology, plus an aquarium, an aviary, and our Green Oaks biological field station.

 Knox College's biology program gives you access to state-of-the-art facilities -- and hands-on use of them early in your Knox career -- to ensure success in graduate school and careers in biology.